All our products are made with love and care in RURAL Australia by men and women who have a disability.

 The Fitz Like A Glove™ Ironing Board Cover will fit your board perfectly.
 It never moves, it lasts for an obscene length of time, it looks fabulous on your board and it makes ironing a breeze.
 This cover will fit all your criteria.
 And we’ve guaranteed all of this since 1994.

 Not only that, but it’s made with love and care in rural Australia by men and women who have a disability.
-I’m not exaggerating when I tell you that your purchase gives them a strong sense of self-worth.
+Your purchase gives them a strong sense of self-worth.

 Only seconds to secure, no lacing or struggling with draw strings.

 Simply crisscross the elastic tension system over 4 hooks and the cover never moves or wrinkles because it’s self adjusting.
 Stays drum tight even when pressing sheets, tablecloths, quilts or any large item.
 Your board folds up and down as easily as before.

 Why do other cover manufacturers only show you the top?
 Because there’s nothing underneath.
 It’s the same old elastic or drawstring round the edges, which never really stops the cover from wrinkling.
 It’s just more of the same.

 The breakthrough came when an architect, Victor Pleshev, heard his mother’s plea for a cover that would never wrinkle and stay on her board.
 Using his 25 years of design and construction experience, he saw a simple solution.
 Add a crisscross, elastic tension system under the cover.